imjulianeral/sst-upgrade-issue/README.md

 ## How to reproduce the issue?

-First of all make sure for the initial deploy you are using the SST version: `3.1.29`, then execute:
+First make sure for the initial deploy you are using the SST version: `3.1.29`, then execute:

 1. `cd sst`
 2. `pnpm sst deploy --stage dev`